On Projections in the Noncommutative 2-Torus Algebra: More general projections in

-To end the proof of Proposition \ref{lm1} it remains just to recall that if $p$ is a projection then obviously $1-p$ is so.
-This means that all of the considerations hold for projections of traces $(1 - n \theta)$ - one simply should take $1 - p_0(x)$ instead of $p_0(x)$ and leave $p_k(x)$ for $k \neq 0$ as they are.
+To end the proof of Theorem~\ref{lm1} it remains just to recall that if $p$ is a~projection then obviously $1-p$ is so.
+This means that all of the considerations hold for projections of traces $(1 - n \theta)$, one simply should take $1 - p_0$ instead of $p_0$ and leave $p_k$ for $k \neq 0$ as they are. \end{proof}

-The presented proof provides a great variety of possible projections with a given trace, which have, in general, different orders.
-Let us notice that the two procedures of increasing and decreasing the trace of a projection of a given order can be applied simultaneously and in arbitrary sequence (see figure \ref{f3}).
-One only has to choose well the parameters $\eps_{k}$ to have the equations (\ref{eps}) satisfied.
-The equations (\ref{eps}) guarantee that the functions $d_{k}(x)$ do not superpose and the equations (\ref{selfad}-\ref{idemp2}) remain satisfied.
-This leads us to an enormous number of projections if the order $N$ is big enough.
-Let us now pass on to the most general projections we have found.\\
+The presented proof provides a~great variety of possible projections with a~given trace, which have, in general, dif\/ferent orders.
+Let us notice that the two procedures of increasing and decreasing the trace of a~projection of a~given order can be applied simultaneously and in arbitrary sequence (see Figs.~\ref{f3} and~\ref{f5}).
+One only has to choose well the parameters $\varepsilon_{k}$ to have the equations~\eqref{eps} satisf\/ied.
+These equations guarantee that the functions $d_{k}$ do not superpose and the equations~\eqref{selfad}--\eqref{idemp2} remain satisf\/ied.
+This leads to an enormous number of projections if the order $M$ is big enough.
+Let us now pass on to the most general projections we were able to construct with the adopted method.